How to File an Iowa Trade Name Registration (DBA)

 Des Moines, Iowa 50319

-DBAs can’t be registered using words related to banks or insurance with words like banking, savings, trust, credit union, or insurance unless the business is licensed to provide those services.
+Trade Names also may not be registered using words related to banks, insurance, or attorney, with words like banking, savings, trust, credit union, insurance, or lawyer, unless the business is licensed to provide those services.

 Learn more about trademarking a business name.